Speaker of the South Carolina House of Representatives

-The Speaker of the South Carolina House of Representatives is the presiding officer of the South Carolina House of Representatives, whose main role is to ensure that general order is maintained in the house by recognizing members to speak, ensuring members are following established rules, and to call for votes.
-The speaker is third in third in the line of succession behind the lieutenant governor and the president of the senate.
+The speaker of the South Carolina House of Representatives is the presiding officer of the South Carolina House of Representatives, whose main role is to ensure that general order is maintained in the house by recognizing members to speak, ensuring members are following established rules, and to call for votes.
+The speaker is third in the line of succession behind the lieutenant governor and the president of the senate.
 The current speaker is Murrell Smith, Jr., a Republican who has held the position since May 12, 2022.

 History

 James Parsons was the first speaker of the South Carolina House of Representatives, elected in 1776 after the adoption of South Carolina's first constitution.
 Since 1776, there have been sixty-one speakers of the house.
 Four speakers have served non-consecutive terms, but unlike the office of governor where each office holder is counted once regardless of terms served, speakers are counted separately for each time in office.
 Therefore, for example, Solomon Blatt Sr. was the 50th and the 53rd speaker.